 This is all pretty basic, but what surprises me is how few languages support it cleanly and simply.
 One particularly awkward method is to rely on extra-linguistic “tools” that manipulate build parameters to switch choices of for a given , quickly resulting in an ad hoc language of its own just to manage the build scripts.
 Another technique is to manipulate or restrict inheritance so that some degree of modularity can be simulated, much as one can bang in nails using a pair of pliers.
 A common methodology, in fact, attempts to cut down inheritance to provide what we had in ML in the early 1980′s (functors), obviating the intervening decades of maladaptations of bad ideas.

 More disappointingly, for me at least, is that even relatively enlightened languages, such as Haskell or F#, fail to support this basic machinery.
 In Haskell you have type classes, which are unaccountably popular (perhaps because it’s the first thing many people learn).
 There are two fundamental problems with type classes.
 The first is that they insist that a type can implement a type class in exactly one way.
 For example, according to the philosophy of type classes, the integers can be ordered in precisely one way (the usual ordering), but obviously there are many orderings (say, by divisibility) of interest.
 The second is that they confound two separate issues: specifying how a type implements a type class and specifying when such a specification should be used during type inference.
 As a consequence, using type classes is, in Greg Morrisett’s term, like steering the Queen Mary: you have to get this hulking mass pointed in the right direction so that the inference mechanism resolves things the way you want it to.
-In F# the problem is even less excusable, in my opinion, for they started with the right thing (Caml) and eliminated the very thing that matters the most about ML, it’s module system!
-Instead they introduce a bunch of object nonsense (for the sake of compatibility with .net and with the mindset of their developers), and trick up the language with ad hoc features that are more readily, and flexibly, provided by the module system.
-Such a tragedy!
+In F# the designers started with the right thing (Caml) and eliminated the very thing that matters the most about ML, it’s module system!
+Instead the F# designers added a bunch of object-oriented concepts (for the sake of compatibility with .net and with the mindset of MS developers), and tricked up the language with features that are more readily, and flexibly, provided by the module system.

 Why bring this up?
 Apart from general grousing, my point is that we had little choice in what language to use in teaching our students.
 Modularity matters most, and we must have a language that supports flexible modularity in the form I am describing here.
 When we examined our options, which we did very carefully, the only contenders are Standard ML and O’Caml.
 We could have gone with either, but were persuaded to use Standard ML, which has worked beautifully for our purposes.
 The decisive factor in choosing between the two ML’s was simply that we have a prior code base in Standard ML on which to draw, and there are two implementations of Standard ML that support parallelism (MLton and Poly/ML), albeit neither optimally for our purposes.
 Haskell provides better support for parallelism (by undoing its unfortunate commitment to laziness, which results in an unusable cost model for both time and, especially, space), but wasn’t suitable because of its lack of support for modularity.